po-tamus/talon/README.md

 **Customization and Details:**

-To create a more accurate and detailed globe model, consider the following:

 * Use high-resolution texture maps for countries and regions.
 * Add 3D meshes for key trade routes, choke points, or strategic military locations.
 * Incorporate visualizations of economic indicators (e.g., index of liberalization, economic openness) using data points, lines, or other shapes.

 **Three.js Integration:**

-Use Three.js to create the interactive globe visualization.
-Here's a basic example to get you started:

 ```javascript
 import * as THREE from 'three';